-• Experience interpreting and applying legislation, regulations and common law to varied and often complex situations in order to properly and defensibly exercise delegated decision-making authority.
+- Work-related experience interpreting and applying legislation, regulations and common law to varied and complex situations in order to exercise delegated decision-making authority. - Work-related experience with FIPPA and PIPA and the OIPC's processes.

 Knowledge, Skills and Abilities